Courtesy navigation

 A service level agreement (SLA) will often be provided to guarantee the quality of service your company will receive.
 This normally covers the following:

 • The equipment being provided - in effect, what you’re being offered.
-For instance, the specification of the server or devices you are buying.
+For instance, the specification of the server or computers you are buying.

 • The standard of service and timetable for delivery.
 This should specify when any equipment will be supplied and installed.